We have written stories about the Kingdom of Wonders, Cambodia, quite extensively and for a good reason.

-First thing we heard about Kep was the Kep Crab Markets!
+The first thing we heard about Kep was the Kep Crab Markets!
 And got to say, the combination of the Kampot Pepper and Kep Crab, well.. it is a match made in heaven!
 Are you salivating yet?
 I know I was!
 I am not a fan of playing with food and I much more prefer to have my food filleted and ready to eat asap, but we had to try the famous crab, no questions asked.
 Well, Kep is not only the markets, there is so much more!
-Check it our here.
+Check it out here.

 Day Eight: Kep – Exploring the Kep Crab Markets and check out Caves

 - Early in the morning make your way to the Kep Crab Markets to see the locals bring in the crab and how it is prepared at the markets.

 - During the day venture out to the Phnom Ch'nork Caves and Phnom Sorsir Caves for an amazing time.